 Deciding to downsize into a tiny house on wheels feels exhilarating.
-Just imagine all the money you will save living mortgage free in a fun-sized dream home.
+Just imagine all the money you will save living mortgage-free in a fun-sized dream home.
 But here is the thing, finding an insurance policy that will cover your unique dwelling can be challenging.
-Here is what you need to know about insuring towable abodes.Continue to 2 of 6 below.
+Here is what you need to know about insuring towable abodes.

-Building Codes and Zoning Regulations for Tiny Houses
+Building Codes and Zoning Regulations

 Securing Homeowners Insurance for a Teensy Home on Wheels is so challenging.
 Darrell Grenz, of Darrell Grenz Insurance, says: "The tiny house movement is all about people living independently on their unique terms.
 So it just makes sense that the typical tiny house dweller lives in a structure that does not fit into a box or classification for an existing insurance program."

-However, tiny houses on wheels do not adhere to rules created for traditional structures so their unique traits, including size and mobility, make them ineligible for conventional homeowners insurance.
+Virtually all standard forms of housing are required to comply with local building codes and zoning regulations, which determines a home's classification for insurance.
+Tiny houses on wheels do not adhere to rules created for traditional structures so their unique traits, including size and mobility, make them ineligible for conventional homeowners insurance.

 So that you know:

 - Local building codes set minimum safety and construction standards for both residential and commercial structures.
 The set of rules also establishes which types of construction projects need a building permit.

 - Zoning regulations shape and also protect a neighborhood's physical character by dictating what kind of structures and activities are allowed in communities.